top of page

 What to expect at this workshop?

-• Advance their evidence-based clinical practice skills
+Advance their evidence-based practice skills

-• Apply evidence-based clinical practice skills to real-world clinical problems
+Apply evidence-based practice skills to real-world problems

-• Identify high-quality evidence-based resources for the purpose of patient care and continuing education through independent learning
+Identify high quality evidence-based resources for the purpose of patient care and continuing education through independent learning

-Examples content/EBP concepts covered in workshops:
+Example content/EBP concepts that may be covered in workshops:

 1. Systematic error vs random error